emqxarchive/emqx-docs-en/source/getstarted.rst

 Overview
 --------

-*EMQ* (Erlang MQTT Broker) is an open source MQTT broker written in Erlang/OTP.
+emqttd(Erlang MQTT Broker) is an open source MQTT broker written in Erlang/OTP.
 Erlang/OTP is a concurrent, fault-tolerant, soft-realtime and distributed programming platform.
 MQTT is an extremely lightweight publish/subscribe messaging protocol powering IoT, M2M and Mobile applications.

-The *EMQ* project is aimed to implement a scalable, distributed, extensible open-source MQTT broker for IoT, M2M and Mobile applications that hope to handle millions of concurrent MQTT clients.
+The emqttd project is aimed to implement a scalable, distributed, extensible open-source MQTT broker for IoT, M2M and Mobile applications that hope to handle millions of concurrent MQTT clients.

-Highlights of the *EMQ* broker:
+Highlights of the emqttd broker:

 * Full MQTT V3.1/3.1.1 Protocol Specifications Support
 * Easy to Install - Quick Install on Linux, FreeBSD, Mac and Windows